optimalisatie/exec.js/README.md

-# Cancellable-Javascript-Code-Runner
+# Cancellable Javascript Code Runner
 Execute javascript code in a cancellable execution container (iframe) with low latency / high performance.

-A javascript code runner that enables to abort execution of promises and Fetch requests.
+A high performance and low latency javascript code runner that enables to abort any type of javascript code execution, including promises and Fetch requests.

 # Usage

-Include `exec.js` in the document.
+Include `exec.js` in the HTML document.

 ```html
 <script src="exec.js" />
 ```

-Execute javascript code and return data using the `returnData()` function.
+Execute javascript code and return data from the code runner using the `returnData()` function.
 You can return transferable objects such as ArrayBuffer to enable low latency and high performance for large objects. ([more info](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast))

 ### Simple Fetch request
 ```javascript